fgaravaglia/CLIArgumentsParser/README.md

 ```

 Remember to:
-- define the method _SetDefaultValues_ to fill rpoper option dictionary
+- define the method _SetDefaultValues_ to fill proper option dictionary
 - define the properties of command, with decorators (see the paragraph)
 - define examples